 Penn Mutual offers some of the best dividend paying whole life insurance in the U.S. Northwestern Mutual has consistently been the leader in whole life insurance sales for the better part of the last decade.

 Both companies are highly rated.
-Penn Mutual has a total Comdex ranking of 92 out of 100, while Northwestern Mutual has an industry leading Comdex ranking of 100.
+Penn Mutual maintains an A+ (Superior) rating from AM Best, while Northwestern Mutual has an industry leading Comdex ranking of 100.

 Northwestern Mutual is a captive company, which means only agents under the Northwestern Mutual banner may sell the company’s whole life policies.
 Penn Mutual is a non-captive company, which allows outside agents to offer Penn Mutual’s policies to their clients.